Glazzes/autumn/README.md

 ### Usage
-If you're using Maven this one will recognize by default all local libraries if any, but if you're running it with gradle you'll need to add mavenLocal() into repositories closure of your `build.gradle` file.
+If you're using Maven this one will recognize by default all local libraries if any, if you're using gradle you'll need to add mavenLocal() into repositories closure of your `build.gradle` file.
 ```
 repositories {